TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 * Clusters of v1.19.13 or later
     * The setting can be changed even after the load balancer is created.

-#### Set whether to keep a floating IP address when deleting the load balancer
+#### Set whether to keep a floating IP address
 The load balancer has a floating IP associated with it.
-You can set whether to delete or keep the floating IP associated with the load balancer when deleting the load balancer.
+You can set whether to delete or keep the floating IP associated with the load balancer when deleting the load balancer and changing the floating IP.

 * The setting location is loadbalancer.openstack.org/keep-floatingip under .metadata.annotations.
-* **Per-listener settings cannot be applied.**
+* Per-listener settings cannot be applied.
 * It can be set to one of the following.
     * true: Keep the floating IP.
     * false: Delete the floating IP.
 The default when not set.

+> [Note]
+> If floating IP address preservation is not enabled (default value: false), floating IPs that meet all of the following conditions will be automatically deleted when a load balancer is deleted or a floating IP is changed:
+>
+> * Floating IPs automatically created when a service object is created
+> * Floating IPs do not have deletion protection enabled
+>
+> Floating IPs that do not meet the above conditions will not be deleted, regardless of whether floating IP address preservation is enabled.

 > [Caution]
 v1.18.19 clusters created before October 26, 2021 have an issue where floating IPs are not deleted when the load balancer is deleted.
 If you contact us through 1:1 inquiry of the Customer Center, we will provide detailed information on the procedure to solve this issue.